An L-BFGS-B approach for linear and nonlinear system identification under $\ell_1$ and group-Lasso regularization: Non-smooth nonlinear optimization

 Note that, if functions $r_i$ are symmetric, i.e., $r_i(x_i)=r_i(-x_i)$, $\forall i=1,\ldots,n$, then we can replace $r(-z)$ with $r(z)$ in~\eqref{eq:g(y,z)}.
 Hence, by applying Lemma~\ref{lemma:L1-reg} with $r(x)=\rho\|x\|_2^2=\rho(\sum_{i=1}^nx_i^2)$, we get the following corollary: \begin{corollary} Consider the following nonlinear programming problem with elastic-net regularization

-Then $x^*\eqdef y^*-z^*$ is a solution of Problem~\eqref{eq:x-elastic-net}. \end{corollary} Note that in~\eqref{eq:yz-elastic-net} we included the squared Euclidean norm $\|y\|_2^2+\|z\|_2^2$ instead of $\|y-z\|_2^2$, as it would result from a mere substitution of $x\rightarrow y-z$ in both $f$ and $r$.
-The regularization in~\eqref{eq:yz-elastic-net} provides a positive-definite, rather than only positive-semidefinite, term on $[y'\ z']'$, which in turn leads to better numerical properties of the problem, without changing the solution with respect to the original problem~\eqref{eq:x-elastic-net}, as proved by Corollary~\ref{cor:elastic-net}.
+Then $x^*\eqdef y^*-z^*$ is a solution of Problem~\eqref{eq:x-elastic-net}. \end{corollary} Note that~\eqref{eq:yz-elastic-net} includes the squared Euclidean norm $\|y\|_2^2+\|z\|_2^2$ instead of $\|y-z\|_2^2$, as it would result from a mere substitution of $x\rightarrow y-z$ in both $f$ and $r$.
+The regularization in~\eqref{eq:yz-elastic-net} provides a positive-definite, rather than only positive-semidefinite, term on $[y'\ z']'$, which in turn leads to better numerical properties of the problem, without changing its solution.